-- Recycle paper, cardboard, and plastic that you don’t use.
+- Reuse paper, cardboard, and plastic whenever you can, and recycle what you don’t use.
 If you reduce, reuse, and recycle, you will find your landfill garbage shrinks to a fraction of what it used to be.

 - Join a local farm co-op to receive locally grown vegetables and support your local farmers - visit https://www.localharvest.org/saint-petersburg-fl/food-coops or just Google “local farm co-op” with your city to see what’s available locally

 - Compost your vegetable waste and egg-shells.
-St. Petersburg offers free compost bins to residents: https://www.stpete.org/residents/utilities/residential_trash___recycling/composting_waste_reduction.php.
+You don't even have to officially "compost."
+Just throw it in a flower bed or in your yard and it will break down within weeks.
+If you do decide to compost, St. Petersburg offers free compost bins to residents: https://www.stpete.org/residents/utilities/residential_trash___recycling/composting_waste_reduction.php.
 Check your local municipality’s website to see what types of programs they offer.